canidlogic/dog/doc/PageTemplate.md

 If the `has_prev` variable is one, then the following variables are also available:

 - `prev_link` : the link to the previous content page
+- `prev_name` : string containing the unique page ID of previous page
+- `prev_time` : string containing the rendered page time of previous page
+- `prev_seq` : 1 if previous page in sequence, 0 if out of sequence
+- `prev_pin` : 1 if previous page is pinned, 0 if not
 - `prev_content` : array of single element containing previous page content

 If the `has_next` variable is one, then the following variables are also available:

 - `next_link` : the link to the next content page
+- `next_name` : string containing the unique page ID of next page
+- `next_time` : string containing the rendered page time of next page
+- `next_seq` : 1 if next page in sequence, 0 if out of sequence
+- `next_pin` : 1 if next page is pinned, 0 if not
 - `next_content` : array of single element containing next page content

 The `prev_content` and the `next_content` variables, if present, have the same format as the `content` variable, except they apply to the previous page and the next page, respectively.
+The `_name` `_time` `_seq` and `_pin` properties have the same format as described earlier, except they apply to the previous or next page.

 When generating an item listing for a catalog page, use the Dog URL `[[dog://here]]` to link to the URL of the page that is being listed.
 See `DogURL.md` for further information.